microsoftgraph/android-java-connect-sample/README.md

 	> Note: Android Studio shows a **Frameworks detected** notification if you don't have the **Android Support Repository** installed.
 Open the SDK manager and add the Android Support Repository to avoid the Frameworks detected notification.
 4. Open the Constants.java file.
 	* Replace *ENTER_YOUR_CLIENT_ID* with the application id from the previous section.

+5. Build the app and install the .APK on your device or emulator.
+5. Enable the **Storage** permission for the installed sample app on your device or emulator
+6. Download the test.jpg image located in:  `android-java-connect-sample/app/src/main/res/drawable/test.jpg` to your device's external storage root folder.

 Once you've built the Connect sample, you can run it on an emulator or device.
 Pick a device with API level 16 or higher from the **Choose device** dialog.